Cobra (G.I. Joe): Iron Grenadiers

 The Iron Grenadiers are a private army owned and maintained by Destro.
 Its known members are Darklon, General Mayhem, Metal-Head, Roddy Piper, Sergeant Major Duncan, and Voltar.

 Lunartix Empire

 The Lunartix Empire is a kingdom of aliens who are allied with Cobra.
 Its known members are Predacon, Carcass, Lobotomaxx, and the Manimals Iguanus, Slythor, and Warwolf.

 V.E.N.O.M.

-V.E.N.O.M. is short for Vicious Evil Network Of Mayhem.
+V.E.N.O.M. (short for Vicious Evil Network Of Mayhem) originated in the M.A.S.K. franchise.
 Specialist Trakker's action figure for the G.I.
 Joe toyline states that V.E.N.O.M. is a technology and weapons research branch and mercenary army for Cobra.

 Rank and file

 The vast majority of Cobra is made up of legions of uniformed soldiers.
 Nearly all of them appear masked in order to be anonymous and widely diversified according to specialties and functions.
 Some of the more prominent include: